SherG/perpetual-elm/exampleSite/content/services/term-loans.md

 title: LOC and Term loans
 date: 2019-10-06T01:23:23.907Z
 ---
 Our streamlined process can get you approved in _hours_ - not weeks.
 Apply in the morning.
 Get an estimate in the afternoon.
+97% funding approval rate.

 * Working capital for startups and established entrepreneurs with credit scores of 700+.